berndab/supervised_learning/README.md

 * ClusterCentroids Undersampling
 * SMOTEENN

-and model performance data each model sampling pair combination is generated and analyzed to determine the best model resampling pair model for classifying credit risk
+Model performance statistic for each model sampling pair combination is generated The performance statistics are analyzed to determine the best model resampling pair model for classifying credit risk

 ## Credit Risk Classification Model Peformance Statistics